"If

 pile, stirring it thoroughly.
 Next they shovelled the mixed mincemeat back into the

-wheelbarrows and paraded out a second door, to the bottling room.
+wheelbarrows and paraded out a second door to the bottling room.

-read "Just Like Grandma Used to Make!"
+which read "Just Like Grandma Used to Make!"

 Be dependable.